JDMcE/jdmce.github.io/_posts/2020-07-22-[HTB]-Sauna-Writeup.md

 date: 2020-07-22T12:00:00-00:00
 categories:
   - writeup
 excerpt: "Sauna is an easy Windows machine on Hack The box.
-A user is Kerberoastable with leads to a second user, then a DCSync attack leads to administrator."
+A user is Kerberoastable which leads to a second user, then a DCSync attack leads to administrator."
 tags:
   - HTB
   - Hack The Box